What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 Record Label Royalties

 Record labels typically take on a significant financial risk by investing in an artist’s career, and as such, they are entitled to receive record label royalties for their investment.
-For these reasons, it is not uncommon for a record label to keep a cut of all royalties ranging anywhere from 50 – 90%.
-It is an industry standard for new artists to only receive 10-16% of all sales when signed to a record deal.
+For these reasons, it is not uncommon for a record label to keep a cut of all royalties, ranging anywhere from 50 – 90%.
+It is an industry standard for new artists to only receive 10-16% of all sales for music royalty distribution when signed to a record deal.

 In the UK, the specific terms of record label royalties can vary depending on the individual agreements between the artist and the label.
 As a working guideline, record label royalties are normally calculated as a percentage of the future revenues that will be generated by the sale or streaming of an artist’s recordings.